Set yourself up for success on Stessa with this 4-step process to refine your dashboard metrics and bring your transactions data current.

 You can simply ignore the "Loan Amount" and "Capital Expenses" options for now as these will calculate automatically from other sources.

 2. Bring Your CapEx Schedule Current

-Scroll down a bit further on your Property dashboard until you see a card labeled, "Capital Improvements" on the right side of the screen.
+Scroll down a bit further on your Property Details page until you see a card labeled, "Capital Improvements" on the right side of the screen.
 Enter all historical capital projects here, including renovations, major plumbing/electrical upgrades, new doors, windows, and flooring, and any other costs you'd like to capitalize and depreciate over the useful life of the project.

 You can enter a single line item called "Closing Costs Added to Basis" and dated the same as your original acquisition for certain closing costs that become part of your original basis.
 These typically include things like seller owed property taxes that you paid and were not reimbursed for, owner's title insurance costs (not lender's), legal fees, recording fees, and survey fees among others.
 Loan fees are not considered part of your cost basis as they are amortized separately for tax purposes.

 Later on, you can edit your capital expense entries by adding useful life and date placed in service info via your Transactions page.

 3. Confirm Your Loan Details

 Mortgage and other loan details are managed through the "Loan-to-Value" and "Mortgage" cards located just below the "Capital Improvements" card on your Property Details page.
 To add a new loan, click the small gear icon on the "Loan-to-Value" card and select "Add Loan."
 To edit the details of an existing mortgage or loan, click the small edit icon on the "Mortgage" card.

 Enter in as much detail as you can so that Stessa can generate accurate Return and Cash Flow metrics.

 4. Add or Import Cash Flow Data from Prior Periods